-The more food you put in front of you, the more you're likely to eat, according to research by Brian Wansink, Ph.D., professor of marketing at Cornell University and director of the school's Food and Brand Lab.
+The more food you put in front of you, the more you're likely to eat, according to research by Brian Wansink, Ph.D., professor of marketing at Cornell University in Ithaca, New York, and director of the school's Food and Brand Lab.
 So serve meals on small dinner plates (7-inch diameter) and use tall, narrow 4-ounce glasses for juice and other caloric drinks.
 Your brain will reset its expectations of a normal portion size, and you'll find yourself feeling satisfied with less food.

 Don't Let Yourself Get Too Hungry